Establishing a European works council

 The European Metalworkers' Federation (EMF) has put together a review summarizing the rules for the election of representatives in all EU Member States. → Overview of national laws regarding the election

 What are the legal consequences of an incorrect composition of a SNB?
-This fundamental question is currently examined by courts in Germany. → Further informationen
+This fundamental question was already subject to legal action in Germany. → Further informationen

 Rules of procedure reduce legal risk

 Not only European works councils, but also Special Negotiating Bodies may adopt their own internal rules of procedure.
 It is particularly important to document the correct procedures for decision making, e.g. for taking legal action.
 The rules of procedure for the SNB of Takeda, the Japanese pharmaceuticals group can serve as a model.
 It is available from us on request.

 Once the request for the establishment of the SNB has been filed correctly, the employer can no longer avoid the formation of a European works council.
 The different employer and employee perspectives then confront each another during the negotiations.
 An interesting article in the Frankfurter Allgemeine business newspaper highlights the different positions that central management may take.
 The subtitle ("legal provisions can be limited through negotiations") already indicates how a EWC agreement may be concluded below legal minimum standards. → Recent example from France